veliswaan/lambda-cobol/README.md

 imposed by specifications) implements the requirements of [custom Lambda runtimes](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-walkthrough.html).
 4) This package is deployed on the Lambda service via [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
 5) The SAM description is processed by AWS Lambda and CloudFormation to deploy the function.
-6) SAM CLI is used to check proper deployment.
+6) SAM CLI is used to check proper deployments.
 7) SAM CLI invokes the function synchronously.
 8) curl calls the URL with the obtained DNS to validate the proper execution of the newly deployed Lambda.
 The URL for curl is built   following template: https://$API_ID.execute-api.$AWS_REGION.amazonaws.com/Prod/$LAMBDA_NAME. $API_ID is dynamic and obtained via a ```aws apigateway get-rest-apis``` CLI command.